Lime – When do I use it? How much should I use? How often should I apply it?

 - Follow the directions carefully for submitting the sample.
 The following are general guidelines for taking a soil sample.

 - Sample when the soil is moist but not wet.

 - For each acre of land to be tested, 10 to 15 sub-samples are recommended.
 Areas that appear different or that have been used differently should be sampled separately.
-For example, a separate sample should be submitted for an area that has been in a garden and one that has been lawn.
+For example, a separate sample should be submitted for an area that has been in a garden and one that has been in a lawn.